-During the year ended December 31, 2015, the Company received loans totaling CDN\$100,000 (\$50,000 of which was received from an insider) and US\$66,000 from Eros Resource Corp., a company with an insider in common with Lincoln (see news releases dated August 10 and 24, 2015 for details).
+During the year ended December 31, 2015, the Company received US\$66,000 from a company that has an insider in common with Lincoln.
 During the year ended December 31, 2017, the existing promissory note was terminated and both parties subsequently entered into a new promissory note agreement consisting of the existing principal and interest in the aggregate amount of US\$71,000.
 The loan is secured by the Company's US properties and evidenced by a promissory note bearing interest at 9% per annum.
 Principal and accrued interest was payable upon termination of the note on September 15, 2017.
 On January 3, 2018, the Company issued 643,441 common shares for settlement of debt in the amount of \$32,172.
 The Company is currently in default of this note and is renegotiating the terms of the note.